 The Museum Shop is open Tuesday through Sunday, 10 am – 4 pm.

-Admission to the house is $15 adults; $12 seniors; $8 students; $5 for children 6 to 12; free to members and children under 6.
+Admission to the house is $15 adults; $12 seniors and students; $8 for children 6 to 12; free for members and children under 6.
 Not a member?
 Join now.